Inventory, 5 lbs : 2.15

 |Miho||San Diego CA||619-365-5655|

 |The Plot||Oceanside CA||422-266-8200|

 |Wolfies Carousel||San Diego CA||909-477-1291|

 |Fairmont Grand Del Mar||San Diego CA||858-314-1975|

 Recipes that include Sea Beans.
 One is easiest, three is harder.

-People have spotted Sea Beans using the Specialty Produce app for iPhone and Android.
+People have shared Sea Beans using the Specialty Produce app for iPhone and Android.

 Pike Place Market

 Sosio's Produce In Pike Place MarketNear Seattle, Washington, United States

 1st Ave and Pike St. Seattle WA 98101